unit8co/darts/docs/userguide/torch_forecasting_models.md

 It can also incur some overheads (for transferring data to/from the GPU), so some testing and tuning is often necessary.
 We refer to our [GPU/TPU guide](https://unit8co.github.io/darts/userguide/gpu_and_tpu_usage.html)
-for more informations on how to setup a GPU (or a TPU) via PyTorch Lightning.
+for more information on how to setup a GPU (or a TPU) via PyTorch Lightning.

 ### Tune the batch size
 A larger batch size tends to speed up the training because it reduces the number